pastly/movenseed/README.md

 * `./movenseed.py -s prework -H /music/BandName/*`
 * `./movenseed.py -s prework -H Documents/Work\ Files/`
 * `./movenseed.py -s prework -H ../projects`

+If given a torrentfile and a single HERE directory, Prework will generate size information for a HERE directory that is missing its files.

+* `./movenseed.py -s prework -t torrents/family-pics-1.torrent -H /media/pics/family`
+    * Generates size information based on information from the given torrent and puts it in the HERE directory.

 ### Postwork